alexanderwasey/stupid-computer/README.md

 Examples of input files can be seen in `examples/ `

-i.e run `stupid-computer examples/sum.hs` from the project root directory for the sum example.
+i.e run `cabal run stupid-computer -- examples/sum.hs` from the project root directory for the sum example.

-For help run `stupid-computer --help`
+For help run `cabal run stupid-computer -- --help`

-**To install** run
-`cabal install`
-from within the root directory.